dacrands/BigMenGraphs/README.md

 ## Background
 Basketball is my favorite sport, both to play and watch.
-In particular, I've always been a fan of the **big man**,i.e., a true power-foward/center that can score and rebound.
-This is somewhat of a tribue to my favorite big men to play in the NBA.
+In particular, I've always been a fan of the **big man**, i.e., a true power-foward/center that can score and rebound.
+This is somewhat of a tribute to my favorite NBA big men.

+### Players
+* Shaq
+* Tim Duncan
+* Kevin Garnett
+* Kareem Abdul-Jabbar